opengovsg/postmangovsg/docs/local-module.md

 ## Deploying or building in Travis

-If there are any new dependencies installed in the local node module, the root folder's `package-lock.json` needs to be updated.
+If there are any new dependencies installed in the local node module, the parent folder's `package-lock.json` needs to be updated.
 This can be done through deleting the `node_modules` and running `npm install`.

 1. Install dependency in `postman-templating`.
 2. Run `npm start build` in `postman-templating`.
-3. Delete `node_modules` in the root folder. eg `backend` or `frontend`.
+3. Delete `node_modules` in the parent folder. eg `backend` or `frontend`.
-4. Run `npm install` in the root folder
+4. Run `npm install` in the parent folder
-5. Root folder's `package-lock.json` should be updated.
+5. Parent folder's `package-lock.json` should be updated.

 ## Build dependencies